 Serious adverse events are rare following immunization and, in most cases, data are insufficient to determine a causal association.
 Clinical trials have found no increase in the number or type of serious adverse events in recipients of HPV vaccine compared with those who received placebo.
 Anaphylaxis following vaccination with HPV vaccine may occur but is exceedingly rare.
 Syncope can occur after immunization and is most common among adolescents and young adults.
 For information about post-vaccination observation and management of adverse events refer to Vaccine Administration Practices in Part 1 and Early Vaccine Reactions Including Anaphylaxis in Part 2.

 Studies of the AS04 adjuvant used in HPV2 vaccine have demonstrated no evidence of an increase in risk of autoimmune disorders associated with receipt of AS04 adjuvanted vaccine.

-The vaccine safety profile of HPV vaccines has been reviewed by both the World Health Organization (WHO) Global Advisory Committee on Vaccine Safety and the US Institute of Medicine (IOM).
+The vaccine safety profile of HPV vaccines has been reviewed by both the World Health Organization (WHO) Global Advisory Committee on Vaccine Safety and the USA National Academy of Sciences Institute of Medicine (IOM).